Healthy bodies come in many shapes and sizes!

 1. Eat a nutrient-rich diet

-Focus on eating plenty of balanced, nutrient-dense meals that consist of fruits, starchy and non-starchy vegetables, lean proteins and whole grains.
+Focus on eating plenty of balanced, nutrient-dense meals that consist of fruits, starchy and non-starchy vegetables, lean proteins and whole grains, which are foods that can help reduce belly fat.

 Also, try to reduce your consumption of empty calories from sweets, soda and refined carbs.